Bezique: Overview

 The non-dealer leads any card from hand and the dealer may then play any card.
 The normal requirement to follow suit if possible does not apply to bezique.
 If a second player chooses to play a higher card of the same suit or any trump, that player wins the trick.
 If the two cards of the same rank are played, the trick belongs to the first player.

 Once played, tricks are placed face down by the player who wins each trick.
 The holder of the trump is entitled to exchange it for the turn-up card at any time when on lead, scoring 10 points.
 The holder of the duplicate trump also scores 10 when it is played.

-The winner of each trick declares one meld face up on the table and scores points for it, takes a card from the top of the stock and then leads to the next trick.
-The other player draws the second card from the stock but may not declare a meld.
+The winner of each trick declares one meld face up on the table and scores points for it, takes a card from the top of the stock, and then leads to the next trick.
+The other player draws the second card from the stock, but may not declare a meld.
 The game proceeds until the stock is exhausted, at which point 8 more tricks are played to exhaust the players' hands.
 Finally, brisques are scored.
-The game is usually played as first to 1000 points.
+The game is usually played as the first to 1,000 points.